 You've made it to the final stages of the hiring process and received a job offer.
 Congratulations!
 Still, there are several important questions to ask before you accept.
 Now is the time to ask questions about the entire compensation package.

-What does a compensation package include?
+What is a compensation package?

-- Paid holiday, vacation and sick days
+- Paid time off (holidays and vacation and sick days)

 - Medical, dental and vision insurance

 In addition, as employers strive to remain competitive and attract top talent, perks such as these are now common:

 - Telecommuting and flexible work hours, including windowed work

 Stay informed about current compensation trends with the Robert Half Salary Guide.

 Benefits and perks, loosely defined as items outside of base salary and bonuses, are important to consider for several reasons.
 First, they can help offset the costs of necessary services, such as medical insurance, that you might otherwise have to fully pay for yourself — or even be unable to afford.
 Employees frequently get a better rate by joining a company’s health insurance plan than they would if they purchased policies independently.